 Please Note: Since math is a sequential subject, course prerequisites must be satisfied.
 In many instances, students are scheduled for math courses too early in the school year to determine whether or not they have fulfilled all necessary prerequisites for a math course.
 If it is determined at a later date that a student has not satisfied all prerequisites for a math course, the student will be rescheduled from that course to a more appropriate one.

-Algebra 1 (One-year Algebra Program)
+Q Pre-AP Algebra 1

-Course # 1200310 EOC
+Course # 1200386 EOC

-Grade Level 9-12
+Grade 9-12

+Level

 Length 1 year

 Prerequisite None

 Credit 1